-For more details please refer to the Security Target [6] resp.
-[8], chapter 7.1.
+For more details please refer to the Security Target [6] abd [8], chapter 7.1.

-The assets to be protected by the TOE are defined in the Security Target [6] resp.
-[8], chapter 3.2.
-Based on these assets the TOE Security Environment is defined in terms of assumptions, threats and policies.
-This is outlined in the Security Target [6] resp.
-[8], chapter 3.3, 3.4 and 3.5.
+The assets to be protected by the TOE are defined in the Security Target [6] and [8], chapter 3.2.
+Based on these assets the TOE Security Environment is defined in terms of Assumptions, Threats and Organisational Security Policies.
+This is outlined in the Security Target [6] and [8], chapter 3.3, 3.4 and 3.5.

-The vulnerability assessment results as stated within this certificate do not include a rating for those cryptographic algorithms and their implementation suitable for encryption and decryption (see BSIG Section 4, Para.
-3, Clause 2).
+The vulnerability assessment results as stated within this certificate do not include a rating for those cryptographic algorithms and their implementation suitable for encryption and decryption (see BSIG Section 9, Para.
+4, Clause 2).